mebaadwaheed/winup/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the MIT License.
+See **LICENSE** for more information.